June 23, 2021

 A Summary of your Journey

 - Take the Foundation Matwork or Garuda Apparatus course to get an overview of the principles of Garuda.
+If you have a busy schedule, then choose a Hybrid Course.

 - If you’re not quite ready to commit to either of these, try our auxiliary courses to start building up the essentials of your Garuda repertoire and get a feel for the technique.